kaiorosa1/100-days-of-code/log-r6.md

 # 100 Days Of Code - Log (Round 6)

+### Day 53: August 1, 2020

+**Today's Progress**: I worked on section 10.
+I added a route for authenticating a new user and learned about JWT Web Tokens and how to use bcrypt when saving a user's password in the db.

+**Thoughts**: I love saturdays I can rest and I can also find time to code without feeling tired and restless.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/nodejscomplete/commit/2546c35c654fe1fd0ba72c64b270f856bba4e4e5)

+---

 ### Day 52: July 31, 2020

 **Today's Progress**: I finished on section 9.
 I added new functionalities to the vidly app, added rental and user model and routes, now I'm working on the auth section.